GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks: GNNLens

-\textbf{\textit{D. Training nodes feature influence.}} We further use another plane to help users capture the feature influence of training nodes. \zhihua{}{The metrics we used in this plane include \textit{GNN prediction label} $P_1$ and $KFS\in [0,1]^{C}$, the \textit{label distribution of the top-k training nodes with the most similar features}. } The node glyph (Fig.~\ref{Fig.projection_view_overall}(e)) share a similar visual design with Fig.~\ref{Fig.projection_view_overall}(d).
+\textbf{\textit{D. Training nodes feature influence.}} We further use another plane to help users capture the feature influence of training nodes.
+The metrics we used in this plane include \textit{GNN prediction label} $P_1$ and $KFS\in [0,1]^{C}$, the \textit{label distribution of the top-k training nodes with the most similar features}.
+The node glyph (Fig.~\ref{Fig.projection_view_overall}(e)) shares a similar visual design with Fig.~\ref{Fig.projection_view_overall}(d).
 The difference is that the right-hand side rectangle encoded the \textit{top-k feature similarity training nodes ground truth label distribution} and the node glyphs do not have a line at the top.
-It enables users to analyze \textit{GNN prediction results} from the perspective of features.
-The clusters on the projection plane indicate nodes that have been similarly affected by the features.
+It enables users to analyze \textit{GNN prediction results} from the perspective of features. \zhihua{}{If users find that the color of the GNN prediction result occupies a large portion of the right-hand side rectangle, it indicates that the \textit{top-k feature similarity training nodes} have a strong influence on \textit{GNN's prediction of the current node}.} The clusters on the projection plane indicate nodes that have been similarly affected by the features.
 Combined with the Feature Matrix View, we can determine which feature may play a better or worse role in the GNN predictions.
 We use a similar distance function defined in the plane of \textit{training nodes structure influence}: